Ignatius of Loyola (1491-1556)

 Edward Somerset, 4th Earl of Worcester (c.1568–1628) was an influential aristocrat and office holder in the reigns of both Elizabeth I and James I. Worcester was made Knight of the Garter in 1593.
 See Garter Knights roster here.
 Worcester was one of the investigators of the Earl of Essex after the failed rebellion of 1601.
 Elizabeth then favored him with Essex’ former position: Master of the Horse.
 The Stuart king appointed Worcester Keeper of the Great Park and, eventually, Lord Privy Seal.

-Worcester was nominated custos rotulorum (keeper of the rolls) for Monmouthshire.
+In June 1603 Worcester was nominated custos rotulorum (keeper of the rolls) for Monmouthshire.
 In the 16th century this was the highest position within each county.

 In Shakespeare’s play, The Merry Wives of Windsor, at Act I, sc.
 1, Slender jokes about Shallow being a “ratolorum.’